-There is no house without a roof, and to build a roof, you need proper roof trusses - which is exactly the purpose of this roof truss calculator! 🏠
+There is no house without a roof, and to build a roof, you need proper roof trusses - this is exactly what this rafter length calculator will help you find! 🏠

-With this tool, you can answer the question of "How many trusses do I need for my house?" in no time.
-But that's not all!
-It also gives you the possibility to figure out the rafter length.
-You can also use it to estimate the roof truss cost, and even include the approximate costs of installation.
-Read on to find out how to calculate roof truss count and roof truss cost, and learn about roof truss spacing!
+With this tool, you will find the dimensions for your roof trusses, as well as calculate the adequate number of trusses for your house.
+On top of that, our roof truss calculator is not only focused on rafter length and truss count.
+You can also use it to estimate the roof truss cost and even include the approximate costs of installation.
+Read on to find out how to calculate rafter length, roof truss count, and roof truss cost!

 How to use the roof truss calculator?

 Our tool has two applications.
-You can use it either as a rafter length calculator, and get the dimensions of your trusses estimated, or as a roof truss count calculator, which will also allow you to estimate the roof truss costs and even includes the price of installation.
+You can use it either as a rafter length calculator, and get the dimensions of your trusses estimated or as a roof truss count calculator, which will also allow you to estimate the roof truss costs and even include the price of installation.

 To start your calculations, you need to choose from the two options mentioned above.
 In the field above the illustration, pick either "rafter length" or "truss count".

 Start by deciding what you want your calculations to be based on.
 You can choose the rise of the roof (which is its height), or the roof pitch (which is the slope created by the rafter).
 If you want to learn more about the way it's calculated, check out our roof pitch calculator.